Too many high earners confuse income with wealth.

 The more you earn, the more vulnerable you are to this trend.
 It’s called lifestyle inflation, and it’s insidious.
 Any extra money you bring in, you spend in pursuit of an ever-nicer standard of living.
 But just because you can buy something doesn’t mean you should.

 Instead, set a budget with a high savings rate and stick to it every month.
 When you get a raise, leave your existing budget in place and put the extra money into savings.
-Then, watch your investments accelerate even faster.
+Then, watch your net worth accelerate even faster.

 4. Confusing Your House Payment With Real Estate Investing